In order to receive a license, doctors must spend years in school and residency becoming an expert in their field.

 Affidavit of Merit in Medical Malpractice Cases

-In order to prove this, and to file a lawsuit, the state of Illinois requires that a plaintiff in a medical malpractice suit submit an “Affidavit of Merit.”
+In order to prove this, Illinois requires that a plaintiff in a medical malpractice suit submit an “Affidavit of Merit.”

 Then, the healthcare professional must state in the Affidavit of Merit that the plaintiff indeed has cause, based on the facts of the case and their opinion as an expert, to bring forth the claim.

 In addition to filing an Affidavit of Merit, a plaintiff who is filing a medical malpractice case must also be aware of their state’s statute of limitations.